 Most people want to believe that the products they use on a daily basis are safe.
 But the fact is, some defective and even dangerous products make their way into the marketplace.
 As a result, private citizens can be injured, sickened or even killed.

 A number of federal laws aim to protect American consumers from defective and dangerous products.
 When defective products are discovered, they often are subject to recall — either on a mandatory basis as ordered by government regulators or on a voluntary basis initiated by the manufacturer.
 In 2015, a number of products were recalled.
-If you have suffered harm from any of these products, contact our qualified product liability attorneys to discuss your legal options.
+If you have suffered harm from any of these products, contact our qualified Louisville product liability lawyers to discuss your legal options.

 The maker of popular applesauce pouches, GoGo squeeZ, voluntarily recalled some of its products after discovering mold developing in some pouches due to a problem with production.
 The company asserted that the mold is a type that forms on fruit and is not a risk to people’s health.
 However, the company’s CEO also acknowledged that mold is “gross and unpleasant to look at or taste.”